 What We Do

-AmericaShare’s mission is to provide the disadvantaged children, women, and men of Nairobi’s Mukuru slum with access to basic services and enriching programmes.
+AmericaShare’s mission is to provide the disadvantaged children, women, and men of Nairobi’s Mukuru slum with access to educational resources.

 Located on the site of an old garbage dump, Mukuru is home to more than 500,000 people, many of whom work at nearby factories, earning about $2 a day.
 Because they aren’t permitted to build permanent structures, most live in metal or cardboard shacks.